 Profiling the magnet gap in order to adjust the focal distance complicates the magnet; a parallel gap, n=0, makes it simpler, for that reason edge focusing may be preferred.
-Wedge vertical focusing in the ZGS ($\varepsilon>0$) was at the expense of horizontal geometrical focusing (Fig. 9.6).
-This was an advantage though, for the acceleration of polarized beams, as radial field components (which are responsible for depolarization) were only met at the EFBs of the eight main dipoles, and weak [12].
-Preserving beam polarization at high energy required tight control of the tunes, this was achieved by pole face windings added at the ends of the dipoles [17, 18], pulsed to control the amplitude detuning, resulting in a control of the tunes at 0.01 level.
+Wedge vertical focusing in the ZGS ($\varepsilon>0$) was at the expense of horizontal geometrical focusing (Fig. 9.8).
+This was an advantage though, for the acceleration of polarized beams, as radial field components (which are responsible for depolarization) were only met at the EFBs of the eight main dipoles [13].
+Preserving beam polarization at high energy required tight control of the tunes, and this was achieved by, in addition, pole face windings at the ends of the dipoles [17, 18]; these coils where pulsed to control the amplitude detuning, resulting in a control of the tunes at 0.01 level; they also compensated eddy current induced sextupole perturbations which affected the vertical tune.